cph-cachet/research.package/README.md

 We are more than happy to take contributions and feedback.
 Use the [Issues](https://github.com/cph-cachet/research.package/issues) page to file an issue or feature request.
-Besides general help for enhacement and quality assurance (bug fixing), we welcome input on new answer types.
+Besides general help for enhancement and quality assurance (bug fixing), we welcome input on new answer types.

 ## License